kernelsauce/turbo/doc/index.rst

 ``turbo.web.RequestHandler`` class.
 Middleclass is a very lightweight, fast and very easy to learn if you are used to Python, Java or C++.

 Turbo.lua is licensed under the Apache License, version 2.0.
 See LICENSE in the source code for more details.
-Some modules are dual licensed with both MIT and Apache 2.0 licenses.

 Tutorials